 Property rates cover the cost of the provision of general services.
 Determining the effective property rate tariff is therefore an integral part of the municipality's budgeting process.
 In the 2019/20 financial year, the municipality implemented the first year of the general valuation roll that would replace the current 2013 general valuation roll.
-A large number of properties were identified in the new valuation roll as compared to the 2013 general valuation roll.
-Property value increased by R 300 million in the 2019 general valuation roll as compared to the 2013 general valuation roll.
+A large number of properties were identified in the new valuation roll as compared to the 2013 general valuation roll as compared to the 2013 general valuation roll as compared to the 2013 general valuation roll.